Ethan Sutcliffe

-Ethan Jack Sutcliffe (born 20 February 2004) is an English footballer who plays as a defender for club AFC Wimbledon.
+Ethan Jack Sutcliffe (born 20 February 2004) is an English footballer who plays as a defender for club Tonbridge Angels.

 Career

 On 26 October 2021, Sutcliffe made his professional AFC Wimbledon debut in an EFL Trophy defeat to Crystal Palace U21s, where he previously spent time as a youngster.
 In June 2022, he signed a first professional contract with the club.
 In the early weeks of the 2022–23 season, he joined Southern Football League Premier Division South club Salisbury on a youth-loan until mid-January.
 A broken tibia and ligament damage sustained two months after the move saw him ruled out of action for the remainder of his loan spell.
 He made his league debut in September 2023, off the bench in a 2–1 defeat to Stockport County.
 Later in the month he joined King's Lynn Town, heading out to Tonbridge Angels on a similar loan agreement following his return.
+In November 2025, Sutcliffe returned to National League South club Tonbridge Angels for a third loan spell, joining until January 2026.

+On 27 June 2026, Sutcliffe agreed to return to Tonbridge Angels on a permanent basis following his release from AFC Wimbledon.